RyanCWithers/Group_Project_Resume_Builder/PROJECT/INSTRUCTIONS.md

 3. If you don't see the PROJECT folder, you may need to update with origin main.
 `git pull origin main` or just `git pull` as long as you are in the main branch.

-4. Once you main branch is updated, MAKE A NEW BRANCH.
+4. Once your main branch is updated, MAKE A NEW BRANCH.
 Name the branch something appropriate.
 `git checkout -b feature_branch`

 5. Make sure you are in the new branch.